ramrao0102/cs5293sp22-project3/README.md

 sentence that consist of text surrounding the redacted word.
 The redacted word is the name in the sentence. <br>
 The focus of the second part of the project is to find the redacted word with the use of classfication models. <br>

+## RAM Requirement

+Use, atleast 8 GB RAM, for the VM instance for execution of code.<br>

 ## How to Run the Code